This section describes mobile native source code development.

 The native Mobile SDK provides the VrApi library and a set of sample applications that demonstrate its use.

 VrApi provides the minimum required API for rendering scenes in VR.
 Applications may query VrApi for orientation data, and submit textures to apply distortion, sensor fusion, and compositing.
-The VrApi Input API allows developers to query the state of connected devices, such as the Gear VR and Oculus Go controllers.
+The VrApi Input API allows developers to query the state of connected devices, such as the Oculus Go controllers.
 Developers working with a third-party engine other than Unity or Unreal will use VrApi to integrate the mobile SDK.
 For detailed information, see Native Engine Integration.